SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture11_Join_Algorithms.md

    > FYI, materialization is called "物化" in chinese, and late materialization
    > is "延迟物化".

-   Meaterialization refers to the process of converting the data from a format to the data format that can be consumed by the upper execution node/operator.
+   Materialization refers to the process of converting the data from a format to the data format that can be consumed by the upper execution node/operator.

-   This concept is specifical for column-based stores, e.g., for the below SQL:
+   This concept is specific for column-based stores, e.g., for the below SQL:

    ```sql
    SELECT * FROM table;